DigvijaysinhGohil/Godot-Shader-Lib/README.md

 <details>
 <summary><h3>Flipbook node</h3></summary>
 Creates a flipbook, or texture sheet animation, of the UVs supplied to input UV.
 The amount of tiles on the sheet are defined by the values of the inputs <b><i>rows</i></b> and <b><i>columns</i></b>.
-This node can be used to create a texture animation functionality, commonly used for particle effects and sprites.<br><br><i>This node is only available in shader modes SPATIAL and CANVAS ITEM.</i>
+This node can be used to create a texture animation functionality, commonly used for particle effects and sprites.
+Animation frames will go from top left to bottom right.<br><br><i>This node is only available in shader modes SPATIAL and CANVAS ITEM.</i>
 <hr>

 **Inputs**